easycloudcompute/azure-keyvault-storage-account-v1/README.md

-# Task

-## Deploy Azure KeyVault and Storage-Account with below details using Terraform module
+## Deploy Azure KeyVault and Storage-Account as per below requirements using Terraform module

 1. Keyvault in Canada East region with public access disabled and soft delete set to 7 days
 2. Storage account with LRS in Canada Central region with public access disabled